 '''

 @Entity

 public class Author {

+@Id

+private Integer id;

 private String name;

-@ManyToMany(mappedBy = "authors") private List<Book> books = new ArrayList<>();
+@ManyToMany(mappedBy = "authors")

+private List<Book> books = new ArrayList<>();

+public Author() {

+}

+// Getters and setters

+// ...

+}

+'''

-- 1 The Book entity is indexed. - 2 The title of the book is mapped to an index field. - 3 But how to index the Author name into the Book index?
+1 The Book entity is indexed.

+2 The title of the book is mapped to an index field.

+3 But how to index the Author name into the Book index?

 When searching for a book, users will likely need to search by author name.
-In the world of high-performance indexes, cross-index joins are costly and usually not an option.
+In the world of highperformance indexes, cross-index joins are costly and usually not an option.
 The best way to address such use cases is generally to copy data: when indexing a Book, just copy the name of all its authors into the Book document.